seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 **Programming Guide**

 In this document, we explain how to use HKWirelessHD APIs to create an app controlling HK Omni speakers.
-The sample codes explained in this section are copied from WirelessOmni app.
+The sample code explained in this section is copied from WirelessOmni app.

 All APIs can be accessed through the object pointer of HKWirelessHandler and AudioCodecHandler.
-Only you have to do is create a HKWirelessHandler object and a AudioCodecHandler object use them to invoke the APIs you want to use.
+All you have to do is create a HKWirelessHandler object and a AudioCodecHandler object use them to invoke the APIs you want to use.

 For setting up a project with HKWirelessHD SDK, please refer to Getting Started Guide.

 **Initialization**

-Controlling HK Omni speakers are done by calling APIs provided by HKWControlHandler.
-So, the first thing to do to use HKWirelessHD APIs is to acquire the singleton object of HKWControlHandler and initialize it.
+Controlling HK Omni speakers is done by calling APIs provided by HKWControlHandler.
+So, the first thing to do to use HKWirelessHD APIs is to acquire the object of HKWControlHandler and initialize it.

 Once you acquire the HKWControlHandler object, you need to initialize it by calling ``initializeHKWirelessController()`` with a license key value as parameter.
 Every developer who signed up to Harman developer web site will receive a license key code.
+In the event you have not received a license key code yet you should use the key code in the sample app.

 .. code-block:: java